rrochati/netbox-k8s/readme.md

 ## Notes

-* The NetBox deployment will work with existing redis and postgresql installations, just ensure that the configurations are changed in `netbox-configmap.yaml`, `netbox-secret.yaml` and `netbox-deployment.yaml`
+* The NetBox deployment will work with existing postgresql installation, just ensure that the configurations are changed in `netbox-configmap.yaml`, `netbox-secret.yaml` and `netbox-deployment.yaml`

 ## Installation